 To support these goals, the Friends of Governance for Sustainable Development, an informal government group, was created in the autumn of 2011.
-The main objective of the Friends group is to create an informal space for governments to have discussions among themselves, backed up by expert papers when requested, on issues relating to good governance and the Institutional Framework for Sustainable Development (IFSD) in relation to the development and implementation of the post-2015 development agenda.
-It builds on a rich tradition of ˜Friends of Groups” in New York which serve as a useful informal space for governments to discuss ideas and papers relating to a particular topic.
+The main objective of the Friends group is to create an informal space for governments to have discussions among themselves, backed up by expert papers when requested, on issues relating to good governance and the Institutional Framework for Sustainable Development (IFSD) in relation to the implementation of the 2030 Agenda for Sustainable Development.
+It builds on a rich tradition of ˜Friends of Groups” in New York which serves as a useful informal space for governments to discuss ideas and papers relating to a particular topic.

-The Group is chaired by the governments of the Republic of Korea, Mexico and Romania.
-Over the last two years, it has hosted a series of workshops and published a book based the papers.
+The Group is chaired by the governments of Germany, Morocco, Nigeria, Republic of Korea and Romania.
+Over the last four years, it has hosted a series of workshops and published three books based the papers.
 It is supported by ARTICLE 19 as the secretariat.